ASDFDev/PAS-Nearby-Android/README.md

 1. Copy the API key generated, and paste it in `gradle.properties` file.

-So, your file should have this line `AppKey=1337shamaladingdong420`.
+See [gradle.properties.sample](materials/gradle.properties.sample) file for more info on using the keys.

+Personally for me, I have 2 keys; 1 for debugging and 1 for production.
+You **SHOULD** add your package name and SHA-1 signing-certificate fingerprint to restrict usage to your Android apps during key creation to prevent abuse.

 1. Create a new project on [Firebase Developer Console](https://console.firebase.google.com/).
 1. Click on `Add Firebase to your Android app`.
 Enter `org.sp.attendance` for the package name and click next.
 1. `google-services.json` will be downloaded.
-Put the file in under ATS_Nearby/app
+Put the file in app/

 Start building!